 Steps 2-6 are repeated until the training termination condition is reached.

-2. To start the VFL training, the VFL server sends a request to start the training to all selected VFL clients The request includes VFL correlation ID, at least the parameters negotiated during the preparation phase, Optionally, the VFL Server includes: Analytic filter information, maximum response time (i.e. the maximum time between VFL clients receive intermediate model training information and send back intermediate training result).
+2. To start the VFL training, the VFL server sends a request to start the training to all selected VFL clients.
+The request includes VFL correlation ID, its own VFL Server Information (e.g., NF ID), the parameters negotiated during the preparation phase, including: VFL Correlation ID, final list of samples IDs, the final VFL interoperability information, if used the Feature ID per VFL client.
+Optionally, the VFL Server includes: Analytic filter information, maximum response time (i.e. the maximum time between VFL clients receive intermediate model training information and send back intermediate training result).

-Editor's note: Whether the parameters negotiated in the preparation phase are provided at the end of the preparation phase or at the start of the training is FFS.

 If the VFL procedure continues in subsequent iterations, the VFL server sends a request for a new VFL training iteration containing the VFL correlation ID and intermediate model training information to each of the VFL clients for next round of VFL training.